Bogdan Lalić

 Bogdan Lalić (born 8 March 1964) is a Croatian chess grandmaster.
-He has the record of an unbeaten streak of 155 games.
+He held the record for the longest unbeaten streak in FIDE-rated classical chess, with 155 games, until GM Zhou Jianchao surpassed it in 2026.

 He was born in Zagreb, Yugoslavia (now Croatia), in 1964.
 FIDE awarded him the International Master title in 1985, and the Grandmaster title in 1988.